nichoth/ssb-field-guide/README.md

 ## client

 A client is an application that uses sbot with various plugins as a backend.
+Each peer on the network corresponds to one database and one sbot instance, and the same sbot may be shared by several clients (see [ssb-party](https://www.npmjs.com/package/ssb-party).
+All of these processes are probably running on one machine.

 [ssb-client](https://github.com/ssbc/ssb-client) can be used to connect to an sbot running in a separate process.
 There are some important configuration bits that your client needs, `caps.shs` and `caps.sign`.
 These determine which network your client connects to.
 By setting these you can do tests and development on a separate network.